SPLAT: Speech-Language Joint Pre-Training for Spoken Language Understanding: Related Work

 \section{Related Work}

 \paragraph{Spoken language understanding} In recent years, due to its flexibility and effectiveness, end-to-end spoken language understanding~(SLU) has been proposed and applied to various tasks~\citep{qian2017exploring,serdyuk2018towards,lugosch2019speech}.
-For instance, \citet{qian2017exploring} uses an auto-encoder to initialize the SLU model. \citet{lugosch2019speech} pre-trains the model to recognize words and phonemes, and then fine-tunes it on downstream tasks. \citet{chen2018spoken} pre-trains the model to categorize graphemes, and the logits are fed into the classifier.
-In most of these approaches, the model pre-training requires labeled speech data, e.g., word or phonemes corresponding to audio signals.
+For instance, \citet{qian2017exploring} use an auto-encoder to initialize the SLU model. \citet{lugosch2019speech} pre-train the model to recognize words and phonemes, and then fine-tune it on downstream tasks. \citet{chen2018spoken} pre-train the model to categorize graphemes, and the logits are fed into the classifier.
+In most of these approaches, the model pre-training requires annotated speech, e.g., word or phonemes corresponding to audio signals.
 As a result, the massive unlabeled speech data cannot be utilized by these models.